pypa/setuptools/README.txt

   "Code Bear" Taylor) contributed their time and stress as guinea pigs for the use of eggs and setuptools, even before eggs were "cool".
 (Thanks, guys!)

+* Tarek Ziadé is the principal author of the Distribute fork, which re-invigorated the community on the project, encouraged renewed innovation, and addressed many defects.

 * Since the merge with Distribute, Jason R. Coombs is the maintainer of setuptools.
 The project is maintained in coordination with the Python Packaging Authority (PyPA) and the larger Python community.